Talks & Workshops

 Swift Package Manager - How to Distribute Closed-Source Software

-I gave this workshop at the try!
-Swift World online conference in 2021.
-In it, we look at how to use the Swift Package Manager to distribute closed-source software and protect our secret sauce.
+I gave this workshop at try!
+Swift World in 2021, on how to distribute closed-source software with the Swift Package Manager.

 Get Swifty!

-I gave this talk at Devsum 2020, about the Swift programming language its syntax and building blocks.
-We explored the language basics, then used what we learned to build an app in UIKit and SwiftUI.
+I gave this talk at Devsum 2020, on the Swift programming language its syntax and building blocks.
+We explored the basics of the language and used it to build an app in UIKit and SwiftUI.

 Coordinating Async Operations

-I gave this talk in 2019, about how to coordinate multiple concurrent and serial async operations using protocols.
-We created a fully tested solution that is easy to use, and understand.
+I gave this talk at CocoaHeads Stockholm in 2019, on how to use protocols to coordinate concurrent and serial operations.
+We created a fully tested solution that is easy to use and understand.

 Peek & Pop

-I gave this talk in 2017, about a now discontinoued iOS feature that was called peek & pop.
-In this talk, we looked at how to use peek & pop on iOS devices with 3D Touch, and how to use preview actions to add even more power to your peekable content.
+I gave this talk at CocoaHeads Stockholm in 2017, on the now discontinued Peek & Pop feature.
+We looked at how to use it on 3D Touch devices, and how preview actions can add even power to it.

 Abstract, Extract

-I gave this talk at Lifesum in 2017, on how to retake control over code that has grown unmaintainable, and how some common code smells can help you detect code-related problems in time.
+I gave this talk at Lifesum, Stockholm in 2017, on how to take back control over code that has grown unmaintainable, and how common code smells can help you detect code-related problems in time.

 Alamofire Bonanza

-I gave this talk in 2017, on how to use Alamofire to fetch data from an external api, map it to a local model, adapt outgoing requests, retry failing requests, build an offline cache with Realm and use the decorator pattern to build offline support.
+I gave this talk at CocoaHeads Stockholm in 2017, on how to use Alamofire to fetch data from an external API, map it to a local model, adapt outgoing requests, retry failing requests, etc.

 Hobby Projects Happiness